-- Cost, internet connection and reliability are key factors to consider when making your decision.
+- Cost, internet connection and reliability are key factors to consider in your decision.

-- VoIP offers greater flexibility, but landlines are known for being reliable and delivering consistent quality.
+- VoIP offers greater flexibility, but landlines are known for reliability and consistent quality.

 What is VoIP?

-Voice over Internet Protocol, or VoIP, is a type of communication technology (comprising hardware and software) that allows you to make phone calls using an internet connection rather than a traditional analog phone line that uses wires or optical fibers to make a connection.
-VoIP is also known as internet calling, IP or voice over network telephony.
+Voice over Internet Protocol, or VoIP, is a type of communication technology (comprising both hardware and software) that allows you to make phone calls using an internet connection rather than a traditional analog phone line that uses wires or optical fibers to make a connection.
+VoIP is also known as internet calling or IP telephony.

-VoIP is transmitted through a variety of methods, including traditional phones, smartphone apps, computer software or specific VoIP-enabled phones.
+VoIP is transmitted through various methods, including traditional phones, smartphone apps, computer software and specific VoIP-enabled phones.

 Editor's note: Looking for the right business phone system for your company?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 VoIP works by breaking up your voice into digital packets, like electronic envelopes, and sending those packets as data to the recipient over the internet.